-How to Start an ISP and Provide Dedicated Wifi Management With the Ubiquiti AirMAX Product Line
+How to Start an ISP or WISP With Ubiquiti AirMAX AirFiber & EdgeRouter

-If you follow the right procedure, establishing an ISP business is a pretty straight forward process.
+If you follow the right procedure, establishing an ISP business or WISP Wireless Internet Service Provider is a pretty straight forward process.
 Here is a step-by-step guide on how to start an ISP.

 When you’re tired of bickering with your current internet provider and have the determination and skills, you can learn how to start an ISP.
 If you follow the right methods, establishing an ISP business can be an exciting journey.
 If this sounds like you, keep reading to learn more about the business end of starting an ISP.

 An Internet Service Provider or ISP is a company who provides your internet connectivity.
 These are the companies that keep us connected and enable us to watch Netflix and work from home as well as allowing remote workers to stay connected with their businesses.

 As of 2019, more than 70% of Americans use broadband in their home, making it a competitive market for ISPs.

 There are many reasons to consider starting an ISP.
 It isn’t surprising that many people are very unhappy with their current internet providers.
 Even more, the FCC demonstrated that up to 38% of home internet users changed their providers for a few reasons: